 You know all the reasons you should have a Facebook page for your business.
-Billions of daily users, amazing tools to enhance communication, build in ad options that are actually effective.
-Almost everyone on social media these days, even police are using social media to protect us.
+Billions of daily users, amazing tools to enhance communication, and build-in ad options that are actually effective.
+Almost everyone on social media these days, even the police, is using social media to protect us.
 For small businesses, social media marketing is no longer an optional choice.

 But when you created a Facebook page…nothing really happened.
 What did you do wrong?